|

 the ecstasy of transcending the

-unknown or of seeing
+“unknown” or of “seeing”

-or feeling seen (common male fantasies) or of being
+or “feeling seen” (common male fantasies) or of “being

-filled (a common female fantasy).
-Same-sex attraction fantasies can
+filled” (a common female fantasy).

-(who in reality was cruel or neglectful or
+a mother (who in reality was cruel or neglectful or

-resources, or time.
+deprivation—of recognition, guidance, acceptance, resources, or time.

 Sexual fantasies can also derive